 Create at Reference Table

-Here’s a Table with Category names in the header row and Items… Read the rest
+Here’s a Table with Category names in … Read the rest

 A few years ago I found myself just south of Paris, France one Sunday with a car and the inclination to do some sight-seeing.
 Since I was alone and don’t speak French my saving grace was Google Earth and a Tom Tom GPS navigation device.